Skip to content

 8. To configure the consent screen:

-1. Choose Internal as the User Type.
-This limits authorization requests to users in your Google Workspace and blocks users who have regular Gmail addresses.
+3. Choose Internal as the Audience Type.
+This Audience Type limits authorization requests to users in your Google Workspace and blocks users who have regular Gmail addresses.

-Location of OAuth client ID settings on Google Cloud Platform credentials page.
+Location to create an OAuth client in the Google Cloud Platform console.

-10. Choose Web application as the Application type.
+10. Choose Web application as the Application type and give your OAuth Client ID a name.

 11. Under Authorized JavaScript origins, in the URIs field, enter your team domain: